openEDI/documentation/PoroTomo/PoroTomo.md

 The following datasets are available in HDF5 and HSDS files:

-- channel
+- channel: channel number (along cabel)
-- crs
+- crs: coordinate reference system (not presently available)
-- das
+- das: 2D array with das data (shape: t x channel)
-- t
+- t: time in µs with respect to start of survey
-- trace
+- trace: enumerated integers over length of the trace
-- x
+- x: x position of channel (not presently available)
-- y
+- y: y position of channel (not presently available)
-- z
+- z: z position of channel (not presently available)

 ## References: